-Correlation Analysis: The correlation analysis examines the relationship between liquidity and profitability indicators at Nabil Bank Limited. negative correlation (-0.58) exists between the return on assets (ROA) and both the current ratio and quick ratio, indicating that higher liquidity does not necessarily enhance profitability.
-Similarly, the return on equity (ROE) has a negative correlation (-0.64) with the current and quick ratios, suggesting that as liquidity increases, profitability decreases.
+Correlation Analysis: The correlation analysis examines the relationship between liquidity and profitability indicators at Nabil Bank Limited.
+A negative correlation (-0.58) exists between ROA and both the current and quick ratios, indicating that higher liquidity does not necessarily enhance profitability.
+Similarly, ROE has a negative correlation (-0.64) with the current and quick ratios, suggesting that as liquidity increases, profitability decreases.
 However, a positive correlation is observed between the loan to deposit ratio and both ROA (0.17) and ROE (0.27), implying that an increase in lending activities contributes to improved profitability.
 These findings confirm that liquidity has both positive and negative effects on profitability, highlighting the importance of maintaining a balanced financial strategy.